freedomofpress/securedrop/docs/set_up_admin_tails.rst

 -  Save the database in the Persistent folder

 .. tip:: If you would like to add a master password, navigate to **Database** and **Change master key**.
-Note that since each KeePassX database is stored on the encrypted persistent volume, this additional passphrase is not necessary.
+Note that since each KeePassXC database is stored on the encrypted persistent volume, this additional passphrase is not necessary.

 .. warning:: You will not be able to access your passwords if you